 – Policy for filing a grievance

-People with any of the following conditions may not be admitted into Kansas assisted living:
+People with the following conditions may not be admitted into Kansas assisted living:

 – Unmanageable incontinence